Jeff-Suth/Whack/README.md

 # TODO
 1. Add in local profile for individual user
 2. Add experience and rank system
-3. Add in letter highlighting based on guess
-4. Add a way to recognize a letter is highlighted and can overwrite it
+3. Add a way to recognize a letter is highlighted and can overwrite it